Visit our Facebook page and "like" us to keep up with what's happening on the farm

 A Little Bit About "Who We Are"!

 Hello.
 We are Mike and Deb Hansen, and along with our three children, we own and operate an 80 acre farm named "Gifts From the Good Earth" near the central Wisconsin community of Milladore.
 We strongly believe in the benefits of organic production and raise our grass-fed Belted Galloway beef cattle in methods that meet and exceed the National Organic Program standards.
 In 1998, we achieved organic certification and are currently certified by the Midwest Organic Services Association (MOSA).
-Over the years, we have been innovative leaders in the pasture raising of Pasture-Raised Chickens and Turkeys, and have included Pastured Pork and lamb as well.
+Over the years, we have been innovative leaders in the pasture raising of Pasture-Raised Chickens and Turkeys, and have included Pastured Pork as well.

 Our herds and flocks are grazed in an Intensive Rotational Grazing system to ensure that they are eating only from lush, tender pasture, which is grown from soils receiving only natural amendments such as compost, green manures and minerals.
 Because of this, we believe that you will find our meat to be a more pure, fresh and flavorful product than most.